jfilter/react-native-onboarding-swiper/README.md

 * `showPagination` (optional): whether to show the bottom pagination bar.
 Defaults to `true`.
 * `flatlistProps` (optional): additional props for the [FlatList](https://facebook.github.io/react-native/docs/flatlist.html) which holds all the pages.
 * `transitionAnimationDuration` (optional): The duration in milliseconds for the animation of the background color for the page transition.
 Defaults to `500`.
+* `allowFontScalingText` (optional): Font scaling can cause troubles with high-resolution screens.
+You may want to disable it.
+Defaults to `true`.
-* `allowFontScaling` (optional): Font scaling can cause troubles with high-resolution screens.
+* `allowFontScalingButtons` (optional): Font scaling can cause troubles with high-resolution screens.
 You may want to disable it.
 Defaults to `true`.
 * `pageIndexCallback` (optional): a function that receives the page `index` as a parameter on page change.
 [Example Usage](https://github.com/jfilter/react-native-onboarding-swiper/pull/40)

 ### Default Page Styles